 The Ink Splat is our monthly activity letter filled with inspiration sparking challenges and resources guaranteed to inspire your creativity.
-In this Ink Splat, the book and author spotlighted is Summoning the Phoenix By Emily Jiang along with an author interview!
+In this Ink Splat, the book and author spotlighted is The Runaway By Kate O’Hearn along with an author interview!
 Submit a response to a challenge and you may have a chance to be published online!
 What are you waiting for?

 Submit your response HERE!